 - Fast charging: The phone is shipped with a 4-ampere adaptor, thus its 3300 mAh battery gets full in less than one hour.

-Of course there are things which I don’t like about Android, but this post is already longer than I expected.
-Maybe later I write my dislikes in another post.
-Good news, this time there will not be a boring story.
+Of course there are things which I don’t like about Android, but I will not mention them today.